lucymait/Nutrifix/README.md

       .catch(err => console.error(err))
   }
 ```
-- For creating your own recipes we used similar logic to diplay the recipes.
-However, we had decided to make it a 'secure route' so that only users that were logged in could create their own recipes.
-- To achieve this we needed to check if the user has a JWT (JSONWebToken) using the function getToken().

 ### Single Recipe
 - Single recipe is a page that displays more information about a recipe when the card is clicked from display recipes using Bulma tiles.
 This page would display information such as Macronutrients, calories, ingredients and instructions on how to make said recipe.